Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: Numerical Results

 \subsection{The Structure of the Optimal Policy}

-The derived optimal policy is depicted in Fig. \ref{fig_OptimalActions} for the energy arrival probability $\beta=0.1$.
-The red circles represent the idle action $a=0$, while the blue asterisks indicate the update action $a=1$.
-The optimal policy exhibits a threshold-based structure, where for each battery state $b$, the device remains idle until the VAoI at the CS reaches a certain threshold, after which it begins transmitting updates.
-This highlights an important aspect of semantics-aware information handling schemes: \emph{conserving energy for later usage when it is most needed.} This is crucial in severe energy-limited scenarios, as early battery depletion at low VAoI causes long update gaps, leading to high VAoI.
-Conversely, delaying depletion until VAoI is reasonably high mitigates excessive growth.
+Fig. \ref{fig_OptimalActions} shows the optimal policy for $\mathcal{P}_2$ with an energy arrival probability $\beta=0.1$.
+Red circles denote idle actions ($a=0$), and blue asterisks indicate updates ($a=1$).
+This policy follows a threshold-based structure: for each battery state $b$, the device remains idle until the VAoI at the CS exceeds a certain threshold, which triggers updates.
+This reflects a key aspect of semantics-aware communication: \emph{conserving energy for later usage when it is most needed}.
+In energy-scarce settings, this prevents early battery depletion at low VAoI, avoiding long update gaps.
+Delaying depletion until VAoI is reasonably high mitigates excessive growth.